 Milk is the first food that we consume, our mother’s breast milk if we are fortunate, if not then specially formulated substitutes based on cow’s or soya milk are generally used in the UK.
 We associate milk with comfort and nurturing and consider milk to be a wholesome nutrient-rich component of the diet that is essential for normal growth and development, which for a baby it is.
 However, all other mammals on the planet are weaned off milk at an early age, whereas some humans continue drinking milk into adulthood.
 Not only that, we drink the milk of another species, something no other mammal does.
 To be fair, contrary to popular belief, most people in the world do not drink milk; it would make many of us ill.
 But in the UK, we are a nation of milk drinkers, along with most other northern European countries and North America.
 Infants, the young, adolescents, adults and the elderly all consume large quantities of milk, cheese, butter and yogurt every year.
 But why are we so convinced that milk is some kind of wonder food?

 The dairy industry invests millions in milk advertising and promotion.
 It could be argued that they present a biased view motivated by financial interest.
 An increasing amount of scientific evidence now shows that cow’s milk is not the wonder food the dairy industry would have us believe.
-This research goes further in linking the consumption of cow’s milk to a wide range of health problems.
+The research goes further in linking the consumption of cow’s milk and dairy products to a wide range of health problems.
 Many people, even health professionals, may find it hard to be objective about the detrimental impact of dairy products on health because of the emotional attachment many of us have to the idea that milk is natural and healthy.

-However, scientific research into the composition and consumption of another mammal’s milk shows it contains many components which can harm our health; including hormones, growth factors, animal protein, saturated fat, cholesterol.
+However, scientific research into the consumption of another mammal’s milk shows it contains many components which can harm our health; including hormones, growth factors, animal protein, saturated fat, cholesterol.
 Up to 400 million somatic (pus) cells are legally allowed in each litre.
 Dairy products have been linked to breast, bowel, ovarian and prostate cancer, diabetes, asthma, digestive issues and numerous other conditions.
 Scientists, nutritionists and health organisations have an increasing interest and concern about negative effects of dairy consumption on human health.

 Click on one of the items in the menu below to learn more or see our White Lies report.